vukor/docker-ruby/README.md

-docker-web-stack
+docker-ruby
 ===========

-This is docker project for generate static content in octopress — Edit
+This is docker project for generate static content in octopress.
+I build ruby 1.9.3 + Gems.

 How it's work